-Electric element hot water systems can account for around 27% of home electricity use and there are many simple steps you can take to save energy and money with your hot water system and still enjoy the comforts of hot water at home.
+Electric element hot water systems can account for around 27% of home electricity use.
+There are many simple steps you can take to save energy and money with your hot water system and still enjoy the comforts of hot water at home.

-Most electric hot water systems can be connected to Economy Tariff 33 or Super Economy Tariff 31 and take advantage of lower electricity pricing and reduce your power bills.
+Most electric hot water systems can be connected to Economy Tariff 33 or Super Economy Tariff 31 to take advantage of lower electricity pricing and reduce your power bills.

 We offer households a $200 reward for connecting their hot water system to an economy tariff through our hot water rewards program.